Amazon Rainforest

 Amazon Habitats

-Although dominated by rainforest, the Amazon also contains many other vegetation types, such as seasonal, flooded and deciduous forests, as well as savannahs.
-This vegetation is fed by the Amazon River and occurs in the Amazon’s drainage basin
+Although dominated by rainforest, the Amazon contains many other vegetation types, such as seasonal, flooded and deciduous forests, as well as savannahs.
+This vegetation is fed by the Amazon River and occurs in the Amazon’s drainage basin.

 Amazon Rainforest Animals